What is rheumatoid arthritis?

 Rheumatoid arthritis doesn’t only affect your joints.
 It can also affect other parts of your body, causing inflammation in the lining of your heart and lungs, your blood vessels and even in your tear glands.
 It’s recently been discovered that people with rheumatoid arthritis may be more prone to heart attack and stroke.
 The Arthritis Research Council (arc) is funding research to find out more about this risk.

-Around 370,000 people in the UK have rheumatoid arthritis.
-It’s more common in women than men, and is most likely to start between the ages of 40 and 50, but anyone can have it, from children (12,000 in the UK have rheumatoid arthritis) to their great grandparents.
+Around 400,000 people in the UK have rheumatoid arthritis.
+It’s up to three times more common in women than men, and is most likely to start between the ages of 40 and 60, but anyone can have it, from children (12,000 in the UK have rheumatoid arthritis) to their great grandparents.

 How is rheumatoid arthritis different from osteoarthritis?